 To minimise face-to-face contact, MazeMap allows you to download a QR code which can be printed out and added to your help desk.
 If students or visitors need directions they can scan the QR code using their smartphone.
 This will open up the campus map, where they can then search for rooms or points of interest.

-If you’d like to discuss how MazeMap can help out your university, get in touch for a non-commital chat.
+If you’d like to discuss how MazeMap can help out your university or college, get in touch for a non-commital chat.